garlicservices/graphql-bundle/README.md

 # Garlic GraphQL bundle

-This bundle allow microservices send to each other graphql queries For correct usage the Bundle must be installed on both services (current and target)
+This bundle allow to communicate microservices via graphql to each other.
+It should be installed on both endpoints for proper message encode/decode flow.

 This bundle based on [youshido-php/GraphQLBundle](https://github.com/youshido-php/GraphQL), so special thanks to this guys for the excellent work!
 We've just made a couple updates ;)